-- Did your paychecks deduct Social Security or FICA taxes while working at least 5 in the last 10 years full-time?
+- Did you pay Social Security or FICA payroll taxes while working at least 5 in the last 10 years?
 This is the first thing the SSDI program looks for on your application.
-If you stop working for five years in a row, then your SSDI policy coverage automatically lapses.
+If you stop working for 5 years in a row, then your SSDI coverage automatically lapses.
 This is because your FICA/Social Security taxes taken out of every paycheck pay your SSDI policy premiums.
-If your job doesn’t withhold FICA taxes, you also can’t qualify for SSDI on your own work record.
-This typically affects federal employees and anyone whose job provides pension-based benefits, such as teachers.
+If you don’t pay FICA payroll taxes, you also can’t qualify for SSDI on your own work record.
+This usually affects federal employees and anyone whose job provides pension-based benefits, such as teachers.

-- Does your doctor say your condition’s bad enough to stop you from working for at least one year?
+- Does your doctor say your health is bad enough to make you stop working for at least one year?
 The second thing the SSDI program looks for is whether you’re still working when you apply for Oregon disability.
-Your condition must last at least 12 months or result in your death to meet the SSDI program’s requirements.
+Your condition must last at least 12 months or result in your death.

-- Has a doctor diagnosed or treated you within the last three months?
-Recent medical treatment puts you one step closer to approval for Oregon disability benefits.
+- Has a doctor seen or treated you within the last three months?
+Recent medical treatment puts you one step closer to getting benefits.
 If not, you must undergo a Disability Determination Services (DDS) exam to confirm you’re truly unable to work.

-- Are you aged 18-64 and not getting any Social Security benefits?
-The SSDI program pays Oregon disability to working-age applicants only.
-Once you turn 65, SSDI automatically converts into regular Social Security retirement.
+- Are you aged 18-66 and not getting any Social Security benefits?
+The SSDI program only pays Oregon disability to people younger than 67.
+Once you reach your full retirement age (FRA), SSDI automatically converts into regular Social Security.

 If you said “no” at least once, don’t give up!
-You may still be eligible for Oregon disability benefits from the federal SSI program.
+You may still qualify for Oregon disability benefits from the federal SSI program.

 2. How Long Will My First SSDI Payment Take?

 Six months after your SSDI application date is the soonest you’ll get your first Oregon disability payment.
 The SSA takes 3-5 months to process SSDI claims for Oregon disability.
 That’s partly due to the five-month waiting period required under federal law.
-Still, you should know that just 19% of SSDI applicants get approved for benefits the first time they apply.
-Having a lawyer file your SSDI claim doubles your chances for winning Oregon disability benefits the first time you apply.
+Still, you should know that just 20% of SSDI applicants get approved the first time they apply.
+Having a lawyer file your SSDI claim nearly triples your chances for winning Oregon disability benefits.
 All Oregon disability attorneys work on contingency.
-That means you won’t pay any fees unless the SSDI program awards you Oregon disability benefits.
+That means you won’t pay any fees unless the SSDI program awards you benefits.

 The first appeal step is called reconsideration, which adds another 100 days to your wait time (on average).
 The SSA only approves about 2% of SSDI claims for Oregon disability benefits at this stage.
-If denied, your next appeal involves scheduling a hearing in front of an Administrative Law Judge (ALJ).
+If denied, your next appeal involves scheduling a hearing before an Administrative Law Judge (ALJ).
 The SSDI program approves about 9% of Oregon disability applicants after their ALJ hearing.
 But the time you’ll wait just to plead your case varies, depending on where you live.
-In Portland, you have just 14 months to wait for your appeals court date to arrive.
-But in Eugene, it’ll take at least 15 months before you can plead your case to the judge.
-If that judge approves you for Oregon disability, you’ll wait 2.2 years from your application date for benefits!
+In Eugene, you have just 10 months to wait for your appeals court date to arrive.
+But in Portland, it’ll take at least 13 months before you can plead your case.
+If that judge approves your request for benefits, you’ll wait 18+ months from your filing date!

 3. How Much Money Does the SSDI Program Usually Pay Each Month?

-Under federal law, the highest Oregon disability payment the SSDI program can pay in 2020 is $3,011/month.
-Nationwide, the average SSDI payment for disabled workers each month is $1,258.
+Right now, the highest Oregon disability payment the SSDI program can pay in 2023 is $3,627 per month.
+Nationwide, the average SSDI payment for disabled workers each month is $1,483.
 Your Oregon disability payment should equal about 40% of your average monthly paycheck earned while working.
-In certain years, an annual cost-of-living-adjustment (COLA) increase gives everyone a monthly benefit raise.
+Some years, an annual cost-of-living-adjustment (COLA) increase gives everyone a raise.

 4. Once I’m Approved, Does SSDI Pay Me Benefits for Life?

 Unfortunately, the SSDI program’s Oregon disability payments are not permanent.
 Every 3-7 years, the SSDI program pauses your payments until you pass your next disability update review.
-If the SSDI program decides you’re no longer disabled at any time, they’ll terminate your Oregon disability benefits immediately.
-However, these disability updates stop happening once you reach your FRA at 65.
+If the SSDI program decides you’re no longer disabled at any time, they’ll end your Oregon disability benefits immediately.
+However, these disability updates stop happening once you reach your FRA.
 After that, the SSDI program’s Oregon disability benefits automatically convert into regular Social Security retirement.
 Your direct deposits should stay the same amount, but may go through on a different day of the month.

 The SSI Program’s Oregon Disability Benefits: How to Apply, Qualify & Average Payment Amounts

 If you can’t meet all the SSDI program’s requirements, then you may be eligible for SSI instead.
-This federal financial assistance program’s designed to help only the poorest blind or disabled working-age Americans.
-It also provides monthly benefits to Americans who are at least 65 years old based on age alone.
+This federal financial assistance program’s designed to help only the poorest blind or disabled Americans.
+It also provides monthly benefits to those who are at least 65 years old based on age alone.
 If the SSI program approves you for Oregon disability benefits, those come from the federal government’s general tax fund.
 So, you won’t take any taxpayer money out of the Social Security trust fund.
-That said, the SSI program does screen each applicant for financial as well as medical eligibility.
-Learn more about the SSI program’s rules and payment amounts for eligible Oregon disability claimants below.
+That said, the SSI program does screen each person’s finances and medical issues.
+Learn more about the SSI program rules and Oregon disability pay amounts below.

 1. Only Applicants Who Are Blind, Disabled or Over 65 Years Old Can Qualify for SSI

 If you’re 65 or older when you apply for SSI, you meet the program’s medical requirements based on age alone.
-You only need to worry about passing the SSI’s financial eligibility screening for Oregon disability benefits.
-Otherwise, a DDS medical exam must confirm that you’re blind or disabled.
+You only need to worry about passing the SSI’s financial screening for Oregon disability benefits.
+Otherwise, a consultative exam must confirm you’re blind or disabled.

 2. SSI Financial Screening Requires Very Low Income & Almost No Assets

-If your monthly income’s more than $1,260 when you apply, you probably won’t pass the SSI financial screening.
-“Monthly income” means money coming in from any source, not just what you earn if you’re working.
+If your monthly income is more than $1,470 when you apply, you won’t pass the SSI financial test.
+“Monthly income” means money coming in from any source, not just what you earn by working.
 The SSI program counts things like child support, alimony, earned interest, SNAP, TANF, etc. towards your monthly income.
 How much money do you have in the bank right now?
 You need less than $2,000 to fit under the SSI program’s countable assets limit.
 They’ll also look for anything else you own and can easily sell for cash to add towards your countable assets.
 This includes things like jewelry, stocks, bonds, lottery tickets, a second car, etc. Things the SSI program won’t count towards this $2,000 limit include: